-In the ACCESSORY position you can also view the state of charge of each installed battery.
+You can view the exact state of charge of each installed battery; turn the key to the ACCESSORY position (Figure 16).
 The position of each set of lights corresponds to the related battery cavity.
 If the battery state of charge is too low and needs to be charged, or if there is no battery in the corresponding cavity, the battery presence light does not turn on.

-1. State-of-charge lights
+- 1. State-of-charge lights

-3. Key switch in the ACCESSORY position
+- Key switch in the ACCESSORY position

+- 2. Battery presence lights